xrrhythmsuk/xruk-player/assets/tunes/more-breaks.md

 ### Looping
 **Conga** *C with whole hand*
-An alternate line for surdos
+An alternate line for surdos that pairs with...

 **Little Cat** *Conga sign with air quotes in other hand*
 An accompanying line usually used for backpack
+Repis can do this or their special part, which snares can incorporate into Capped Karla
+(It usually sounds better for snares to click their sticks together instead of doing a rim hit)

+**Kickback 1** *One thumb over shoulder*
+From the RoR tune Ragga.
+A great way to build up hype or do a heartbeat sound going into...

+**Kickback 2** *Both thumbs over shoulders*
+The high-energy payoff.
+Instead of constant 16s, agogôs can play little bursts of chaos at random
+Best to use a break to get back into your main tune

+**Zorro Break** *Draw a ‘Z’ in the air*
+Also from Ragga.
+Can be an alternate line for surdos or given to everyone to play once to get out of the Kickbacks

 ### Longer